thriveweb/deking-new/content/projects/caravan-roof-rochedale-south.md

   provide visually take the height out of the roof.

-  All the council permits were taken care of by Deking to take tha hassles out for the owners
+  All the council permits were taken care of by Deking to take the hassles out for the owners
 categories:
   - category: Patio Roofs